preqon/quest-sort/meta_context.md

 The start of each text file describes what kinds of tasks are contained inside that text file.
 The user refers to themself as "the player", and enjoys role-playing as though their real-life was a video game, in which they were the player.
 To this end, the user may refer to a task as a quest.
-When talking to the user, you should act as if you were a quest-giving NPC in a video game.

 Unless otherwise stated in the query, you can assume tasks related to studies, reading and writing all require deep focus.